The Lecoq School is the leading contemporary exponent of the evolving Copeau

 I have been asked how it was to be a student of Lecoq.
 Well it was certainly damned hard work; one was constantly confronting one's own limitations.
 Lecoq’s application of the ‘via negativa’ kept his students in a state of almost constant frustration, but the process selected for passionate, resilient artists.
-And of course it was inspiring, to be presented with a new universe that existed both as creative fantasy in the surrounding dramatic space, and as concrete reality inside my own body.
+And of course it was inspiring, to be presented with a new universe that existed both as creative fantasy in the surrounding dramatic space, and as the concrete reality of my own body.

 Lecoq's work followed from his belief that theatre needed to return to its roots to revalidate itself.
 He taught how to find inspiration and fundamental truths in Nature.
 He taught the performer to work from what the body CAN do, and NOT toward an abstract aesthetic of what one might WANT it to do.
 He taught that the actor, as much as the playwright and director, has a responsibility for transforming reality, raising it to a "niveau de jeu," not just imitating it.
 He taught that style should be drawn out of the energies of the actor and not simply imposed from above by the director.

 If acting is cooking, Lecoq taught how to use spices, and in which order to place the courses of the meal.
 He was a master of salads, cheeses and wines.
 He didn't teach so much about how to prepare the meat and potatoes, which is why his students often benefited from also having other more conventional influences.
 Above all he taught good taste.
 He educated the palate.

-Although Lecoq provided a specific, narrowly focused training, I found that he left me with a solid handle with which I could eventually open a lot of other doors.
+Although Lecoq provided a specific, narrowly focused training, I found that he left me with a solid handle with which I could eventually open many other doors.
 There is no right way to do theatre.
 But if one’s basic education is built around many different inputs, (the so-called “supermarket approach” that universities, by definition, are expected to pursue), one is denied a strong, fundamental reference point for approaching other mysteries.